cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 ![Equation8](https://drive.google.com/uc?export=view&id=1NnoNPLEhp8cihYNvscXdXKP8lPikuADQ)

 Now, we have to remember that the second term in Equation 3 calculates the excess saturation limit of an over-pledged pool.
-Therefore, the total excess saturation limit (**_α<sub>ovp</sub>_**) can also be expressed as the sum of the second term of Equation 3 of all over-pledged pools and is given as follows:
+Therefore, the total excess saturation limit (**_α<sub>ovp</sub>_**) can also be expressed as the sum of the second term in Equation 3 of all over-pledged pools and is given as follows:

 ![Equation9](https://drive.google.com/uc?export=view&id=15FezfQXXCskq6rblQdauD1jJOEtCFSpH)